ec-nextgeoss/nextgeoss-training-portal-configurations/README.md

 # nextgeoss-training-portal-configurations
+NextGEOSS second training, Tuesday 11th September, Geneva

-NextGEOSS second training - Configuration of community portals using geospatial web services
+Topic 3 - Configuration of community portals using geospatial web services

 Part 1 will be related to CKAN